dce/davideisinger.com/content/elsewhere/the-right-way-to-store-and-serve-dragonfly-thumbnails/index.md

 end
 ```

-*([Here\'s the full resulting
+*([Here's the full resulting
 config.](https://gist.github.com/dce/4e79183a105e415ca0e5e1f1709089b8))*

 The key difference here is that, before manipulating, storing, and
 serving an image, we check if we already have a thumbnail with the
 matching signature.
 If we do, we take advantage of a [cool
 feature](http://markevans.github.io/dragonfly/v0.9.15/file.URLs.html#Overriding_responses)
-of Dragonfly (and of Ruby) and `throw`^1^ a Rack response that redirects
+of Dragonfly (and of Ruby) and `throw`[^1] a Rack response that redirects
 to the existing asset which Dragonfly
 [catches](https://github.com/markevans/dragonfly/blob/a6835d2a9a1195df840c643d6f24df88b1981c91/lib/dragonfly/server.rb#L55)
 and returns to the user.

 ------------------------------------------------------------------------

-So that\'s that: a bare minimum approach to storing and serving your
+So that's that: a bare minimum approach to storing and serving your
 Dragonfly thumbnails without the risk of duplicates.
-Your app\'s needs
+Your app's needs
 may vary slightly, but I think this serves as a better default than what
 the docs recommend.
 Let me know if you have any suggestions for
 improvement in the comments below.